syncfusion-content/angular-docs/angular/ReportViewer/Report-Controller.md

 ## Create a Web API Controller for .NET platform

-ReportViewer uses WebApi services to process the report file and process the request from control.
+Right-Click the Project, select Add and select Web API Controller Class file from the listed templates.

 ![Getting-Started](Getting-Started_images/Getting-Started_img4.png)